Children Disabilities and the Sins of Parents

 Jesus answered that neither the man sinned, nor his parents but as a result of his suffering the works of God will be made manifest in him.
 For those who love Him, God works all things for good (Romans 8:28).
-Thus, in God’s providence the misfortunes and disabilities from the devil are overruled for the good.
+Thus, in God’s providence the misfortunes and disabilities from the devil are overruled for the good for those that are faithful to God.

-While we are responsible for our own acts and salvation, God does not interfere with the laws of heredity for that would be inconsistent with His character and principles.
+While each person is responsible for his own acts and salvation, God does not interfere with the laws of heredity for that would be inconsistent with His character and principles.
 Generations do get affected by the unwise choices of their parents.
 An example: a smoking pregnant woman will negatively affect the health of her unborn child.

 Satan is the author of all suffering and he introduced the philosophy that disease and death come from God as punishment for sin.
 The Jews believed this philosophy but Jesus tried to correct their thinking.
 He revealed that some physical suffering is not the result of sinning (Luke 13:1-4).

 The story of Job is a clear illustration that suffering is inflicted by Satan and can touch even the righteous.
-Bad things do happen to good people but they are allowed as they can be used for purposes of mercy and a greater good.
+Bad things do happen to good people but they are allowed as they can be used for purposes of mercy and a greater good that may not be understood at the time of the trail.
 It is encouraging to remember that God is with us through all of our sufferings (Hebrews 13:5), Jesus knows our pain (Isaiah 53:3-4) and He will not allow more than we can handle (1 Corinthians 10:13).

 In His service,